 In the meantime, the Agenda for Synod 2020 and its supplement have been published.
 They are available online, but if you are new to the Christian Reformed Church or to synod, or if you’re a veteran who doesn’t feel like wading through a 335-page book plus its supplementary material, this is the place to find an easy-to-read overview.

-Before we dive in, have a look at the front of the Agenda for Synod 2020.
-It says “Called.”
 The content of the Agenda shows how the Christian Reformed Church, in so many ways, through its ministries, committees, agencies, and congregations, responds to God’s call.
 As you read this guide, we hope you will find a new appreciation for this home we call the Christian Reformed Church.

 Note that this is not an exhaustive guide to everything in the Agenda.
 For that, you need to read the actual Agenda.
 This year, the guide is published by The Banner in collaboration with the CRC’s Office of Synodical Services, fulfilling the assignment Synod 2019 gave to that office to produce a guide.